monkstone/monkstone.github.com/_posts/2016-06-15-pixellation.md

 ---

 This sketch features the new JRubyArt [chooser][file_chooser] library.
 But to make any sense requires that you have the [context free art][context] program installed.
 What this sketch does is analyse a images pixels and translates the information to a context free art sketch (consisting of haddock.cfdg and data.cfdg).
-You next use the context free art program to generate and image (movie) using haddock.cfdg (which loads data.cfdg).
+You next use the context free art program to generate a image (movie) using haddock.cfdg (which loads data.cfdg).
 There are many opportunities to refine the cfdg sketch (you could replace circles with random shapes, but much more than that), or change the way the data.cfdg is produced, the possibilities are endless.
 One tip start with a smaller image than you want to create.

 ### pixellator.rb ###